danieljestes/CS220Spring23_ehar/hw6.md

 ```
 Write `f` in ARM assembly using conditional instruction execution
 with no branching.
 Provide comments explaining the code.
 Do this by hand and verify your work using `-O3`.
-However, you will not be able to use `-O3` on the exam, sodo this by hand first.
+However, you will not be able to use `-O3` on the exam, so do this by hand first.

 4. Consider the ARM instruction `str r0, [r1, #4]` and the [CPU datapath](https://diveintosystems.org/book/C5-Arch/_images/cpu.png) from *Dive Into Systems*.